-As of 20 August 2011, some 225 patient group associations were in existence, ref. www.netpatient.dk/patientforeninger.htm.
-Out of these 225 associations, 79 have now joined forces in an umbrella association, "Danske Patienter" (Danish Patients), representing some 870,000 Danish patients in total.
-The Patient Organisation Codex requires transparency by stipulating that all sponsorships must be in writing, and must identify the project sponsored, the names of the parties, the type of projects (contributions to general activities/specific arrangements, informational campaigns, etc.), the objective, the roles of the parties involved, the period of time for the sponsorship, the support budget, the costs that can be covered and non-financial support, if any.
-All contracts must be publicly accessible via the homepages of the sponsors for the duration of the co-operation and for at least 6 months after, and via the homepage of the patient organisation, unless the organisation does not want that, in which case, the contract documentation must reflect such position.
+Based on 2011 numbers, there are approx. 225 patient organisations in Denmark.
+A number of these are members of the umbrella organisation "Danske Patienter" (Danish Patients), http:// danskepatienter.dk/about-danish-patients, which represents some 870,000 Danish patients in total through memberships subscribed by 17 member organisations and 79 patient organisations.
+MAHs may sponsor patient organisations subject to compliance with the Patient Organisation Codex, which requires transparency through all sponsorships being made in a written contract identifying the parties, the project sponsored, the type of project (contributions to general activities/specific arrangements, informational campaigns, etc.), the objective, the roles of the parties involved, the period of time for the sponsorship, the support budget, the costs that can be covered and non-financial support, if any.
+All contracts must be publicly accessible via the homepages of the sponsors for the duration of the co-operation and for at least six months after, and via the homepage of the patient organisation, unless the organisation does not want that, in which case the contract documentation must reflect such position.
 On request, a copy of the contracts must be supplied to anybody who is interested.
 LIF companies co-operating with patient organisations must annually submit a report to LIF identifying the organisations sponsored.
 Further, the Patient Organisation Codex defines standards applicable for companies sponsoring meetings, compliance with the Legislative Basis at all times, non-exclusivity and legal capacity.